mbeybinesen/airset-generator/README.md

 2. Unzip the file and you should have a folder named kimola-airset-generator.
 3. In Chrome go to the extensions page (chrome://extensions).
 4. Switch to "Developer Mode" on the right-top corner.
-5. Drag the kimola-airset-generator folder anywhere on the page to import it (do not delete the folder afterwards).
+5. Drag the kimola-airset-generator folder anywhere on your desktop to import it (do not delete the folder afterwards).
+6. Click "Load Unpacked" and find folder and upload it.
+7. Click on the "Details" and then "Extension Options" and it will need an API key.
-6. Go to your Kimola Cognitive dashboard.
+8. To find the API key, go to your Kimola Cognitive dashboard.
-7. Choose "Models" from the left menu or go to https://cognitive.kimola.com/models directly.
+9. Choose "Models" from the left menu or go to https://cognitive.kimola.com/models directly.
-8. On the left side, you will see the API Key.
-Copy your API Key and paste to Airset Generator and complete installation.
+10. On the right side, you will see the API Key.
+Copy your API Key and paste it to the window that is opened on Chrome  and complete installation.
+11. Bookmark your extension to your browser and find reviews on supported mediums.

 When you've completed these steps you are ready to use Kimola Airset Generator.